 How is delayed puberty diagnosed?

-MRI.
-This test uses a large magnets and a computer to make detailed images of tissues in the body.
+- MRI.
+This test uses a large magnets and a computer to make detailed images of tissues in

 How is delayed puberty treated?